Table of Contents

 Correct Walking Posture

-Fourth (and finally), proper walking form incorporates correct alignment of our head over our spine.
+The fourth (and final) of reciprocal walking motion is that proper walking form incorporates correct alignment of our head over our spine.

 During head carry, you should ensure that your head sits over your shoulders and that your shoulders align properly over your hips.